lensesio/lenses-go/README.md

 // ReadConfigFromJSON reads and decodes Config from a json file, i.e `configuration.json`.
 //
 // Accepts the absolute or the relative path of the configuration file.
-// Parsing error will result to a panic.
 // Error may occur when the file doesn't exists or is not formatted correctly.
 ReadConfigFromJSON(filename string, outPtr *Config) error

 // ReadConfigFromYAML reads and decodes Config from a yaml file, i.e `configuration.yml`.
 //
 // Accepts the absolute or the relative path of the configuration file.
-// Parsing error will result to a panic.
 // Error may occur when the file doesn't exists or is not formatted correctly.
 ReadConfigFromYAML(filename string, outPtr *Config) error
 ```